BitGo/prova/docs/design/admin.md

 - Exactly 1 input spending the unspent output (tip) of the last thread transaction.
 - Exactly 1 output creating the new tip of the thread.
-- One or more outputs containing operations to modify the state, represented as special provably-unspendable outputs.
+- One or more outputs containing operations to modify the state, represented as special provably unspendable outputs.
 - The keys and signatures authorizing the action.

 ### Key Operations

-To modify the admin state, admin transactions include outputs with unspendable `OP_RETURN` outputs of serialized state change statements.
+To modify the admin state, admin transactions include outputs with provably unspendable `OP_RETURN` outputs of serialized state change statements.
 The possible statements include:

 ```
 ISSUING_KEY_ADD <issuing pub key>